lasdf1234/en/mktcontent/产品/product/advantage/Product_Advantage_31.md

 	{
 		"proGood":"Security and reliability",
 		"proName":"It is deployed in the VPC to ensure connection security.
 It has a perfect data backup mechanism and supports automatic and manual backup.
-It is defaulted to automatically back up each instance once every day; backups can also be created instantly according to the business situation, without need to worry about data loss.", "proDiff":"Self-maintenance, depend on the fault occurrence rate of hardware and the technician's database management level."
+It is defaulted to automatically back up each instance once every day; backups can also be created instantly according to the business situation, without need to worry about data loss.", "proDiff":"Self-maintenance, depend on the fault occurrence rate of hardware and the technician’s database management level."
 	},
 	{
 		"proGood":"Convenient operation and maintenance",